appCurious/hero-experience/README.md

 event with details indicating if the ribbon items are present or hidden

 ## API
+### changeExperienceSelectors()
+each time it is called it will compare the hero-reference-selectors and switch to the active hero element
 ### dynamicallyChangeSelectors()
-creates a MutationObserver that observers document.body which will compare the hero-reference-selectors and switch to the active hero element
+creates a MutationObserver that observers document.body and will call changeExperienceSelectors() when mutations are detected
-### resetExperience()
+### resetExperience(productid)
-each time it is called it will compare the hero-reference-selectors and switch to the active hero element
+will set the productid and read all element properties in order to initialize again. same as changing the product-id attribute

 ## Custom Element Attributes
 ```